 The future Veterans Memorial Park is an 11.47-acre site located in Towamencin Township.
-The Park is bounded by residential neighborhoods to the north and west, an open agricultural field and residences to the south, and the Towamencin Village Shopping Center and associated stormwater management area to the southeast.
+The Park is bounded by residential neighborhoods to the north and west, an open agricultural field and residences to the south, and the Shops at Town Square and associated stormwater management area to the southeast.

-This site currently consists of two parcels: Tennis-Lukens Cemetery (0.744 acres) and the adjacent open space conveyed to the Township by the Clemens family (10.697 acres) North Penn Water Authority has agreed to convey their adjacent parcel (1.333 acres) to the Township for the Park.
+This site currently consists of two parcels: Tennis-Lukens Cemetery (0.744 acres, parcel #53000208009) and the adjacent open space conveyed to the Township by the Clemens family (10.697 acres, parcel #530007200109) North Penn Water Authority has agreed to convey their adjacent parcel (1.333 acres, parcel #530000212005) to the Township for the Park.